nwisbeta/github.io/pages/ontoserver_codesystem/ontoserver_codesystem_landing_page.md

 The FHIR website provides [detailed documentation about the CodeSystem resource](https://www.hl7.org/fhir/STU3/codesystem.html).

-Ontoserver supports multiple code systems, including SNOMED CT and specialist ontologies for laboratory processes.
+An ontology server can support multiple code systems, including SNOMED CT and specialist ontologies for laboratory processes.

 NHS Wales uses SNOMED CT as its base code system, with the United Kingdom Edition reference set module.

-These API examples use the NHS Wales Ontoserver.
+These API examples use the NHS Wales test ontology server.

 ### View available Code Systems